The H.E.S.S. transients follow-up system: The DAQ ToO system

 \subsection{Data Acquisition and Event Building}

-Once observation starts, the DAQ system continuously processes the telescope-wise event raw data sent from the Cherenkov cameras, performing basic data integrity and quality checks, and builds them into sub-array events in a standard H.E.S.S. data format.
+Once the observation starts, the DAQ system continuously processes the telescope-wise event raw data sent from the Cherenkov cameras, performing basic data integrity and quality checks, and builds them into sub-array events in a standard H.E.S.S. data format.
 The raw telescope data is received and processed by \textit{Event Builder} processes.
-Each Event Builder process receives a chunk of data from all cameras participating in the sub-array, where it is buffered and processed.
-The receiving Event Builder process is switched every few seconds to distribute the event processing load across multiple Event Builders in the computing cluster, and to support incoming data rates greater than the event processing rate of a single Event Builder.
-This standard data acquisition scheme did not need to be tailored to the ToO follow-up observations and is capable of handling large amounts of data expected from even the brightest bursts observed in ToO mode.
+Each \textit{Event Builder} process receives a chunk of data from all cameras participating in the sub-array (e.g. CT5-mono, CT1-4 stereo, CT1-5 hybrid), where it is buffered and processed.
+The receiving \textit{Event Builder} process is switched every few seconds to distribute the event processing load across multiple Event Builders in the computing cluster, and to support incoming data rates greater than the event processing rate of a single \textit{Event Builder}.
+This standard data acquisition scheme did not need to be tailored to the ToO follow-up observations and is capable of handling large amounts of data expected from even the brightest bursts observed in ToO mode (up to $\sim$kHz gamma-ray rates).
 This data is stored on disk of the on-site data storage for later offline processing.
 In addition, the events are forwarded in-memory to the RTA where the data is further calibrated and analysed (see Sec.~\ref{sec:RTA}).